dingfengshi/TriDet/README.md

 1. Please ensure that you have installed PyTorch and CUDA. **(This code requires PyTorch version >= 1.11.
 We use version=1.11.0 in our experiments)**

-* We conduct all our experiments on a single A100 GPU and the results may vary slightly depending on the type of GPU used.
+* We conduct all our experiments on a single A100 GPU and the training results may vary depending on the type of GPU used.

 2. Install the required packages by running the following command: